gilbarbara/codeclimate-stylelint/README.md

 ### Installation

 1. If you haven't already, [install the Code Climate CLI](https://github.com/codeclimate/codeclimate).
-2. Run `codeclimate engines:enable stylelint`.
+2. Run `codeclimate engines:install stylelint`.
 This command both installs the engine and enables it in your `.codeclimate.yml` file.
 3. Add a stylelint [config](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/configuration.md#loading-the-configuration-object) file.
 3. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.